Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 #### map:get_hero()

-If you wanted to use hero functions on a map, then you use use the following line of code.
+If you wanted to use hero functions on a map, then you use the following line of code.

 ```lua
 local hero = map:get_hero()